 As a result it is anticipated the Centre is neither focused solely on practice-based outcomes, nor just theoretical issues surrounding practice, but thinking through practice about wider cultural and societal issues, like diversity, wellbeing, cohesion, community, and so forth.
 Hence the centre will be necessarily multidisciplinary, and will form a focus for institutional research at Trinity Laban that will house its other existing groups, like the Sound and Movement Research Group, and Research Group in Dance Science.
 The Centre will organise events that would address certain themes at the intersection of these research areas.

-The next event in the Centre’s calendar:
+Events from the Centre’s calendar:

 Performance in a Pandemic